 RELATED ARTICLE How Citrulline Malate Can Improve Your Training

 With higher levels of L-Arginine, Citrulline Malate also facilitates the biological process of protein synthesis, where cells generate new proteins.
-Other notable benefits of supplementing with citrulline malate before your workout are

 - Relieved Muscle Soreness